Kiuwan logo

 📖 What Is Static Analysis?

-Static analysis looks for different ways to exploit applications without executing them.
+Static analysis examines various methods for exploiting applications without executing them.
 It helps find vulnerabilities caused by coding errors and syntax issues.
-Static application security testing, or SAST, is a static analysis focused on looking for weaknesses in source code, configuration files, and binaries.
+Static Application Security Testing, or SAST, is a static analysis technique that focuses on identifying weaknesses in source code, configuration files, and binaries.
 Examples of techniques used in SAST include:

-• Data Flow Analysis — Tracks the flow of data within code to locate security issues involving output coding, input validation, or insecure data handling.
-This methodology helps detect security risks like information leakage or improper data sanitization.
+• Data Flow Analysis: Tracks the flow of data within code to locate security issues involving output coding, input validation, or insecure data handling.
+This methodology helps detect security risks, such as information leakage or improper data sanitization.

-• Control Flow Analysis — Goes over the code’s control flow to find authentication, authorization, and session management issues.
+• Control Flow Analysis: Examines the code’s control flow to identify authentication, authorization, and session management issues.
 Reviewing structures like loops and conditionals interacting with sensitive operations can help uncover logic flaws and security weaknesses.

-• Dependency Analysis — This involves analyzing code dependencies and the interactions between components like libraries, external APIs, and frameworks.
-SAST tools help uncover potential issues with external components like insecure APIs and outdated libraries.
+• Dependency Analysis: This involves analyzing code dependencies and the interactions between components, such as libraries, external APIs, and frameworks.
+SAST tools help identify potential issues with external components, such as insecure APIs and outdated libraries.

 📖 What Is Dynamic Analysis?

-In contrast to static analysis, dynamic analysis involves looking at how code operates while it executes.
+In contrast to static analysis, dynamic analysis involves examining how code operates while it is executing.
 Dynamic application security testing (DAST) tools interact with applications to evaluate their behavior during runtime and locate potential security weaknesses.
 Examples of techniques used in DAST include:

-• Real-world Simulations — DAST tools create simulations of attacks used by hackers in the real world against applications to determine how they respond.
+• Real-world Simulations: DAST tools create simulations of attacks used by hackers in the real world against applications to determine how they respond to such attacks.
 Examples include sending malicious requests or inputs to an application’s interface.

 🚀 The Importance of a Complete Testing Strategy

 Kiuwan understands the importance of defending applications against cyber attacks.
-Our end-to-end security platform gives teams everything needed to perform SAST analysis to identify and remediate application vulnerabilities.
+Our end-to-end security platform provides teams with everything needed to perform SAST analysis, identifying and remedying application vulnerabilities.
 Our platform also performs security assessments on open-source components to ensure code quality.

 One of the benefits of using Kiuwan for application security testing is that it supports over 30 languages and integrates with multiple IDEs.
 Our team can help you quickly become proficient in ensuring the security of your organization’s products, both internally and externally.
 Curious?
 Request a free demo to see it in action.